mozfr/mozilla.vim/README.md

-This is an effort to bring better Vim support for Mozilla projects and to make it easier to use by web developers.
+This is an effort to bring better Vim syntax files for Mozilla contributors and web developers.

+* html.vim: TBD
+* css.vim: extended CSS syntax file with partial CSS3 and HTML5 support
+* javascript.vim: TBD
-At the moment, there’s only a C++ syntax file including Mozilla platform components and macros.
-Syntax files for HTML 5, CSS 3, JavaScript 1.8 will follow.
-Contributions are welcome!
+* cpp.vim: extended C++ syntax file including Mozilla platform components and macros

+Contributions are welcome.